NiklasMenard/webportfolio/README.md

 ## How to run

-In the backend folder run npm install and npm start afterwards.
+In the frontend folder run npm install and npm start afterwards.

 Link to website